TNO – Analyzing and Predicting Impact Created by Accidents on Road Networks #SWI2017

 Given an accident at a certain time and location on the motorway network.

 - Develop a data-analysis method that can be used to analyze the delays caused by an accident that also considers extra travel time caused:

 - by alternative route choice (figure 3 – effect 3): if people take an alternative route they will experience a longer travel time than they would have had if the incident had not occurred.

 - Delays caused by congestion on alternative routes (figure 3 – effect 4).
 If many drivers choose the same alternative route, that might cause (extra) congestion on that route.
 This gives extra delays for those drivers, but also for the other drivers that were already on that route.

 Include alternative route choice on motorways and preferably also on arterial routes.

 - Give an accurate estimate of the accident duration

-- Develop a model that can be used for ETA-prediction that predicts how and to what extent the disturbance caused by the accident will propagate along the network and what effect will it have on speed, flow and remaining capacity in the neighboring area.
+- Develop a model that can be used for ETA-prediction that predicts how and to what extent the disturbance caused by the accident will propagate along with the network and what effect will it have on speed, flow, and remaining capacity in the neighboring area.

 - Come up with a norm that assesses the performance of the proposed model.

 TNO will provide the necessary traffic data in terms of flows and speeds for each minute at every 200 meters on the motorway network on the day of the modeled accident(s).
-A use case of a typical accident during morning peak, evening peak and off-peak can also be provided.
+A use case of a typical accident during the morning peak, evening peak, and off-peak can also be provided.